 Do Not Reuse Passwords

-If you must use the same password or passphrase, however, try to alter each one a little bit so they’re not exactly the same each time.
-A good method is to make sure that the email you use to retrieve passwords has the most complicated pass for all your accounts.
+However, if you must use the same password or passphrase, try to alter each one slightly so they’re not the same each time.
+A good method is to ensure that the email you use to retrieve passwords has the most complicated pass for all your accounts.
 Think of it as the primary lock for all your other online accounts.

 When all else fails, try to use a password manager to keep track of all your passwords.
-There are several out there that can keep a secure repository for all your passwords and the accounts they’re attached to.
+Several out there can keep a secure repository for all your passwords and the accounts they’re attached to.
 Isn’t this dangerous?
-Well, it can be quite nerve-wracking, which is why it’s best done only when you have no other option.
+Well, it can be pretty nerve-wracking, which is why it’s best done only when you have no other option.
 You can always write down your password, but keep in mind that this also comes with its own risks.

 Understand that creating a strong password is just the first step towards a secure account.
-This not only keeps a site safe but also improves the sense of security for owners of the accounts.
+It keeps a site safe and improves the sense of security for owners of the accounts.